Skip to main content

 On campus we have a quiet place where you can go to pray alone or with a small group.
 This beautiful, small space has been designed specifically to help you retreat from the busyness of your day-to-day life and direct your thoughts toward Father, Son and Holy Spirit.

 The Prayer Room is L2059 on the second floor of Mjolsness Hall.
-You’ll recognize it by its colourful painted glass wall.
+You’ll recognize it by its colourful stained glass wall.
 There is no need to reserve the room for your individual use.

 The residence buildings also each have rooms set aside for quiet prayer.